-  For further information, visit our provisional registration section, and see our provisional registration requirement document.
+For more information, visit our provisional registration section.

 Non-practising RPN registration is a category of registration available to those who meet the requirements of Practising registration as set out above (with the exception of ‘fitness to practice’), but who are not working as an RPN in British Columbia (for example due to a disability, parental leave, retirement, a career break etc.).
 Non-practising registrants are not authorized to practise psychiatric nursing in BC.

 To be a non-practicing registrant, you must agree to the following undertaking:

 Non-practising registrants receive BCCNP communications, can vote in board elections, have the opportunity to volunteer with the college, and otherwise participate as a registrant in BCCNP affairs.